Best Events around Mt Fuji in 2020

-Saiko Ice Festival
+-Saiko Ice Festival

-Date: 26 January to 17 February 2019
+Date: 25 January to 16 February 2020

 Venue: Yacho no Mori Park, Lake Saiko

 Fuji Kawaguchiko Cherry Blossom Festival <<CANCELLED>>

 Fuji Kawaguchiko Cherry Blossom Festival (富士・河口湖さくら祭り) is one of the most popular cherry blossom viewing spots in Japan in spring.
 The astonishing view of cherry blossoms, the lake and Mt Fuji can be captured in one picture.

 Shortly after the cherry blossom season, the spectacular flower event kicks off near Lake Motosuko.
 Fuji Shibazakura Festival (富士芝桜まつり) displays 800,000 pink moss flowers flourishing on the vast 2.3 ha field on the foot of Mt Fuji, attracting over 500,000 visitors in every season.

 Lavender is one of the most beloved flowers in Japan during summer, and Hokkaido is the most famous for the magnificent lavender fields.
 However, you can also the charming lavender flowers with the glorious view of Mt Fuji at Fuji Kawaguchiko Herb Festival (河口湖ハーブフェスティバル).